anton-shikov/Plant_LPX_carbonylation/README.md

 <img src="https://github.com/anton-shikov/Plant_LPX_carbonylation/blob/main/Pics/Figure_4.png" width="533" height="366">

 ## Contents
 This repository contains scripts used for statistical analysis of the data for the manuscript and raw data as well.
-Please consult the Methods section in the paper for extra details.
+Please consult the Methods section in the paper for extra details:
+Shikov A.E., Lastochkin V.V., Chirkova T.V., Mukhina Z.M., Yemelyanov V.V.
+Post-anoxic oxidative injury is more severe than oxidative stress induced by chemical agents in wheat and rice plants // Acta Physiologiae Plantarum.
+2022.
+Vol. 44, No. 9.
+90. https://doi.org/10.1007/s11738-022-03429-z (Published online 29 July 2022)

 ## Figures
 Figures are available in the <i> Pics/ </i> directory.
 For the description please consult the Results section of the article.